vporton/multiple-headers-bug/README.md

 ```
 docker buildx build -t test2 -f Dockerfile . && docker run test2
 ```
-and watch for error messages.
+and watch for assert messages.

-This test does not check whether duplicate headers are (erroneously) removed from returned result.
+Duplicate headers are correctly preserved in the returned result (as demonostrated by passed first `assert_eq`).